Achel Machin | 1992 | Sponsored by Majutsu Longboard, Paris Trucks and Blood Orange Wheels. Longboarding since 2014

 I was blown away by seeing incredible new riders riding from the shadows of the scene and revolutionizing the discipline.
 Best memories will be the feeling of having all your homies come cheer you after a run.

-Last year, on the day of the sponsored runs, Abou and I went to get some pizza for breakfast so we’d eat something consistent before the contest.
+In 2017, on the day of the sponsored runs, Abou and I went to get some pizza for breakfast so we’d eat something consistent before the contest.
 We were riding back to the venue and eating the warm pizza, when my wheel was blocked by a stone.
 I hugged the pavement and my pizza fell cheese-side in the mud.
 Even though I fell on my already twisted thumb and my pizza was trashed, we laughed quite a lot about it.
 Especially that Abou kindly shared his pizza with me.”

 What would Achel like to see in competitions: